Skip to main content

 What Is California’s No Touch Phone Law?

-The California no touch phone law makes it illegal for drivers to hold their phones while operating a vehicle.
-Even holding a phone briefly to check directions or notifications is considered a violation.
-Phones must be mounted, and use must be hands-free, with only a single swipe or tap allowed.
+California’s No Touch Phone Law makes it illegal for drivers to hold and operate a phone while driving, unless the device is configured for hands-free use.
+Even briefly holding and using a phone to check directions or notifications is considered a violation.
+Phones must be mounted, and use must remain hands-free, with only a single swipe or tap allowed.
 This rule applies whether the driver is moving or stopped in traffic.

 When Did the Law Go Into Effect?